awmckinley/config/modules/mobile/README.md

-# Device Connectivity
+# Mobile Device Management

-Software for connecting and managing mobile devices across platforms.
+Tools for managing, syncing, and interacting with mobile devices including smartphones and tablets across different platforms.